BWeigell/Paper/MLOps Platfrom/Platform Design.md

 - include model training and serving infrastructure
-- maybe better to speak about realizing a principle?

 The platform layer forms the core of the MLOps platform.
 It abstracts the underlying complexity of the hardware and infrastructure layer, realizes all MLOps capabilities from CB-6 to CB-17, and thus supports teams during the entire ML lifecycle.

-We derived ten components based on the MLOps capabilities CB-6 to CB-17.
-The components and the capabilities from which they were deduced are listed in Table X and displayed in the reference architecture in Figure X.
+We derived n components based on the MLOps capabilities, which are summarized along with their corresponding capabilities in Table X.

-The derived components are categorized into three groups based on their primary use: artifact management, automation, and user management.
+The derived components are categorized into four groups based on their primary use: artifact management, automation, user management, and development and deployment zones.

 #### Artifact Storage